erikorange/adsb-scanner-pitft/README.md

 - access_token_secret

 ### home-lat-lon.txt
-The home lat and lot of the device:
+The home lat and lon of the device:
 - lat
 - lon